 Students will be required to demonstrate their proficiency by successfully processing a "controlled" crime scene.
 Techniques of sketching, photographing, collection and preservation of physical evidence will be used to complete this requirement.

 - Written Examination:

 A comprehensive examination will be given to each student on the last day of the class.
 The test will include material from the lectures, handout material, and practice sessions.
 A score of 80% or better is required to pass.

-Each student will be provided with a digital camera for the purpose of completing specific course assignments.
+Each student will be assigned a digital camera for the purpose of completing specific course assignments.